Select data from a complex JSON response

 The following recipe shows how to extract a specific field from a complex JSON response:

-Create a flow module and add an HTTP Request block with a GET request to the following URL:
+Create a flow and add an HTTP Request block with a GET request to the following URL:

 This will return a large, multi-leveled JSON object describing details about Apple Inc.